aupala-b99/Bankruptcy_Prediction/README.md

 - Foster & Kruse
 - Highwood & Hart

-### ❌ Excluded from Portfolio:
+**Not Recommended:**
 - Western Corp
 - Design Solutions
 - Innocore

-Prediction outputs were exported from SageMaker Canvas as `.csv` and `.png`.
+Prediction files were exported as `.csv` and `.png` to Amazon S3.

 ---

-## 🚀 Deployment Highlights
+## 🛠 Runbook (No Code)

-- **Zero Code**: All steps configured via AWS Console
+To replicate the workflow:
-- **ETL Automation**: Done in AWS Glue Studio (visual workflows)
+1. Upload data files to the S3 bucket `msba-fingroup-444`
-- **ML Modeling**: Built using SageMaker Canvas’ AutoML interface
+2. Run ETL in AWS Glue via visual job `Final_ETL`
-- **Storage**: Raw and predicted data stored securely in S3
+3. Query and explore in Redshift cluster `msba-fingroup-cluster`
-- **Scalable Design**: Redshift and Glue designed to support growing datasets
+4. Use SageMaker Canvas to train & evaluate model, then export predictions

 ---

 ## 🔭 Future Enhancements

-- Schedule recurring Glue jobs via triggers or EventBridge
+- Automate Glue ETL via triggers or AWS EventBridge
-- Use QuickSight to visualize bankruptcy predictions in dashboards
+- Use Amazon QuickSight for real-time visualization dashboards
-- Deploy model scoring pipelines using SageMaker Pipelines
+- Deploy SageMaker Pipelines for ongoing model updates
-- Enable stakeholder-friendly access to outputs
+- Build a stakeholder-friendly reporting layer

 ---